-FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SMC 615.01: Strategic Outreach Plan FY 2024/25 SGA will provide a review of the five-year Strategic Outreach Plan and associated tactics and periodically update as needed.
+FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SMC 715.01: Strategic Outreach Plan FY 2025-26 SGA will provide a review of the five-year Strategic Outreach Plan and associated tactics and periodically update as needed.
 SGA will also revise its annual scope of work accordingly in coordination with other EOA Team members.
-Supplemental report on FY 2024/25 strategy and tactics including campaigns, milestones, and measurable outcomes and evaluation points.
-Revised and updated annual scope of work. \$3,238 SUBTASK SMC 615.02: Website and Social Media FY 2024/25 SGA will continue managing and updating the Countywide Program's website including: Create, develop, and manage content for C/CAG's web presence.
+Report on FY 2025-26 strategy and tactics including campaigns, milestones, and measurable outcomes and evaluation points.
+Revised and updated annual scope of work. \$1,764 SUBTASK SMC 715.02: Website and Social Media FY 2025-26 SGA will continue managing and updating the Countywide Program's website including: Create, develop, and manage content for C/CAG's web presence.
 Maintain a consistent look and feel.
 Draft topical, educational blog posts as needed.
 Copyedit and proofread all web content.
 Research and update events calendar.
 Keep current with emerging web technologies and apply best practices.
 Provide technical support and functionality fixes when needed; Respond to community members' questions, concerns, and comments via submitted online forms.
 Support permittees by updating the PCB data submission database.
 Track and report on all site metrics.
 SGA will continue managing the Countywide Program's social media program: Establish a consistent, trustworthy presence on all online channels.
 Develop and run Facebook and Instagram regularly with local stormwater-related content, watershed partner information and images, and PIP member content.
 Run Facebook/Instagram/Nextdoor ads to generate greater engagement and reach.
 Research, write, and post content to social media channels and track performance.
 Create and send informative seasonal e-newsletters to subscribers.
 Consistent, trustworthy presence for the Countywide Program on all channels.
 Editorial calendar for social media platforms with updated stormwater-related content and images with posting twice weekly on Facebook and Instagram.
 Continued sustained growth in Facebook and Instagram followers.
 Continued sustained growth in email subscribers.
-Up to 4 blog posts.
-4 e-newsletters and 4-6 eblasts.
+4-6 promotional newsletters or e-blasts.
 Approximately 80K pageviews of the website.
 Ongoing website updates.
-Promotional ad campaigns to promote events Promotional ad campaigns to promote and engage on pollutants or topics of concern. \$58,384
+Promotional ad campaigns to promote events.
+Maintenance and processing of expenses from providers, plugins, host, and subscriptions. \$55,651